I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia--ddpixelformat.md

 <p>
 <dl>

-### -field <b>DirectX 9.0 and later versions only.</b>
+### -field DirectX 9.0 and later versions only.

-### -field When this flag is specified in a pixel format, it indicates that the driver filled in the bits per pixel for the format in the <b>dwPrivateFormatBitCount</b> member.
+### -field When this flag is specified in a pixel format, it indicates that the driver filled in the bits per pixel for the format in the dwPrivateFormatBitCount member.

-### -field If the driver requires that managed surfaces and textures use a private format (a format that is understood by the driver but not natively by the Direct3D runtime), then the driver must specify this flag, along with the pixel size in <b>dwPrivateFormatBitCount</b>.
+### -field If the driver requires that managed surfaces and textures use a private format (a format that is understood by the driver but not natively by the Direct3D runtime), then the driver must specify this flag, along with the pixel size in dwPrivateFormatBitCount.

 </dl>
 </p>